CodeYourFuture/fundamentals-course/lesson-3/lesson.md

 First, make sure that you have completed everything up to the "Text and Strings" section.

 If you have already done that, then you should continue **AT LEAST UP TO** the ["Writing Clean Code" section](https://www.khanacademy.org/computing/computer-programming/programming#writing-clean-code).

+### Learning How to Learn course

+Continue to **Week 3** of the [Learning How to Learn course](https://www.coursera.org/learn/learning-how-to-learn).
+It should take around 4 hours to complete.